Ithaca Students (Undergraduate, Graduate, & Professional)

 • Send a secure message through our patient portal: Log in to myCornellHealth using your Cornell NetID and password, and go to Messages > New Message > Send a message or attachment to Immunization Requirements.

-• Or call us during business hours: 607-255-4364 (Monday–Friday, 8:30 am – 4:30 pm, Eastern Standard Time).
+• Call us during business hours: 607-255-4364 (Monday–Friday, 8:30 am – 4:30 pm, Eastern Standard Time).

 Please do NOT email us.
 Note that per HIPAA privacy law, we are unable to communicate about private health information by email (read about our confidentiality practices).